Catchers (band)

 Catchers are an Irish indie pop band formed in 1993 and led by singer-songwriter Dale Grundle with Alice Lemon (vocals/keyboards).
-Former band members include Peter Kelly (drums), Ger FitzGerald (bass until 1995), Craig Carpenter (bass, 1996 onwards), and Jonathan Lord (lead guitar1998).
+Former band members include Peter Kelly (drums), Ger FitzGerald (bass until 1995), Craig Carpenter (bass, 1996 onwards), and Jonathan Lord (lead guitar, 1998).
 Grundle and Lemon have known each other since their teens in Portstewart, Northern Ireland.
 In 2006, Grundle formed The Sleeping Years.
 In 2021, Dale and Alice began writing new material with drummer Roger Luxton, releasing Catchers’ single "Something's Taking Over Me" on 5 November 2021.

 Biography

 Early demos were sent to various London-based labels in 1994 and caught the attention of Setanta Records supremo, Keith Cullen.
 Their first release, a 7" called Cotton dress, was recorded with Divine Comedy producer Darren Allison at Dave Stewart's London studio and became Melody Maker's Single Of The Week.
 "Catchers are sublime, enchanting and some strange kind of wonderful" (Melody Maker).
 A great deal of press attention followed, especially in France where, on the strengths of the "Cotton Dress" single alone, the band was offered a prestigious Black Session on C'est Lenoir, a legendary Radio France program.

 Mute, the band's first album, was produced by Mike Hedges at his studio in Normandy, France.
 Mute was released at the end of September 1994 to critical acclaim on both sides of the English Channel, especially in France.
 "Truly wonderful" (Melody Maker).
 "Deliriously great songs" (NME). ‘’A record of pastoral delights’’ (The Times).
 From then on, France would become a second home for the band.
 In 1994, Mute made both the journalists’ and the readers’ top ten albums of the year poll in the influential Les Inrockuptibles magazine.
 The rest of the year and the first part of 1995 were spent on the road in the UK and mainland Europe opening for the likes of Oasis, Pulp, and Edwyn Collins, as well as headlining their own shows and playing both La Route du Rock and Les Inrocks festivals in France.

 In 1995, Catchers signed to Warner Music Discovery in the US, a label run by the legendary Jac Holzman, founder of Elektra Records.
 Holzman had previously signed The Doors and Love to his fledgling label in the sixties.
 The band temporarily relocated to New York City and started a three-month tour that would take them from coast to coast, opening for The Innocence Mission as well as headlining their own dates.